IracyMaia/IracyMaia/README.md

 - 🔎 Specialist in Biotechnology, with a focus on taxonomy

-- 👨‍💻 I am currently a master's student and am modeling the niche of stingless bees in the Amazon
+- 👨‍💻 I am currently a master's student & I am modeling the niche of stingless bees in the Amazon

 - 💬 Ask me about **Taxonomy, Entomology, Biodiversity**